sharanyaa/csharp_excel_to_csv/README.md

 ConvertExec: In main method, file path is checked if it's valid.
 				Instantiates ExcelToCsv and calls the Convert method.

-There are no tenporary files used.
+There are no temporary files used.
 However, an output (.csv) file is created in the file system.